GeoSensorWebLab/asw-workbench/README.markdown

 **NOTE**: These files require Ruby and some Ruby gems to be installed.

-These two scripts in the `bin` directory can take a JSON file containing an array from the `generate.html` page and upload each record individually into the Data Service. `ppush` is the parallelized version of `push`, and runs about three times faster on my development machine.
+These two scripts in the `contrib/ruby` directory can take a JSON file containing an array from the `generate.html` page and upload each record individually into the Data Service. `ppush` is the parallelized version of `push`, and runs about three times faster on my development machine.
 If `ppush` uploads too fast for some reason, try `push` instead.

 1. Create JSON array of records using `generate.html`
 2. Save JSON string to file in root directory, say `f.json`